benjaminrubin/shalom-ethiopia-nextjs/README.md

 This website is the end result, which Andy used to market his services and collect booking requests.

 ## Stack
-This was built using NextJS (Typescript) and Tailwind CSS.
+This was built using NextJS (Typescript) and Tailwind CSS

+## Demo Link
 The demo is deployed on Vercel which can be viewed here: https://shalom-ethiopia-nextjs.vercel.app/